Pacific Coast Amateur

 The UGA will select three players to represent Utah at the Pacific Coast Amateur (PCA).
 The team will be comprised of our top two players on the Player Performance Ranking (PPR) after the conclusion of the Art City Amateur.
 Each team member must agree to participate in all functions relating to the PCA.
 Participants who qualify as minors will be asked to complete and return waiver information to the UGA.

 *The PCA extends presidential invitations to top amateur players from member and non-member golf associations.
 If a player is accepts to play as a presidential invite for this event he will not be part of the Utah team and will compete as an individual. *If the State Amateur or Mid-Amateur champion does not fill their spot, it will be filled via the PPR Rankings.

 Players to represent the Utah team for the Pacific Coast Amateur team will be chosen in the following order:

-- 3- Second eligible on PPR Rankings after the Art City Amateur
+- 3- First eligible on PPR Rankings after the Salt Lake City Amateur

 The 2021 Utah State Amateur Champion will earn a spot on the 2022 Pacific Coast Amateur team.